-In the field for editing commands, you can browse through the various commands that have already been launched, using the Up / Down buttons.
-Command history is stored and re-used each time the web application is launched.
+You can browse through the various commands that have already been executed by using the Up/Down buttons on the keyboard.
+Command history is stored and re-used every time the web application is launched.

-• Clear display This button allows erasing the list of commands displayed above it (cf. "List of commands").
-To view them again, enter the HELP command in the data entry zone and click on "Launch".
+Clear display This button makes it possible to erase the current display on the CLI console.
+Launch This button makes it possible to launch the command that was entered.
+You can also press Enter on the keyboard to execute the command.
 Multiline mode Select this checkbox to run a command block.
 This command block may, for example, be generated from a recorded sequence of commands (Record commands button).
-Stop if error This checkbox becomes available only when multiline mode has been enabled.
-If this option is selected, the command sequence will be interrupted as soon as the first error is found.
+Stop if error This checkbox is available only if multiline mode has been enabled.
+Select this checkbox to interrupt the command sequence as soon as the first error is encountered.